Ericsson aims for margin jump beyond 2022 as it sets new targets

-STOCKHOLM, Nov 9 (Reuters) - Sweden’s Ericsson is targeting an operating margin excluding restructuring charges of between 15% and 18% beyond 2022, it said ahead of Tuesday’s capital markets day.
+STOCKHOLM (Reuters) - Sweden's Ericsson ERICb.ST is targeting an operating margin excluding restructuring charges of between 15% and 18% beyond 2022, it said ahead of Tuesday's capital markets day.

 "Growth as well as gross margin improvements, driven by software sales and operational leverage, will be the cornerstones in reaching the long-term targets," the telecoms gear maker said in a statement here.